Introduction

 • Complexity - More automation means more things that can break.

-The benefit is confidence: you know code works before you deploy it, and deployment is a routine operation, not a risky event.
+The benefit is confidence: knowing code works before deployment makes it routine, not risky.

 Section 4: Continuous Deployment – Automated Releases